kannikakabilar/Kannika-Notas/Java/README.md

   public static void main(String[] args) {
     Main thread = new Main();
     thread.start();
-    System.out.println("This code is outside of the thread");
+    thread.join();    // Waits for thread to finish executing before continuing System.out.println("This code is outside of the thread");
   }
   public void run() {